 What We Do

-The Drexel Fund provides funding for: the development and implementation of multiyear growth plans for new and existing networks of high-performing schools that serve low- and middle-income students; operational funding gaps at brand new, replicable schools; innovative entrepreneurs planning their school launch through the Fund’s Founders Program; and early stage entrepreneurs taking the next step in their development.
+The Drexel Fund provides funding for: the development and implementation of multiyear growth plans for new and existing networks of high-performing schools that serve low- and middle-income students; operational funding gaps at brand new, replicable schools; innovative entrepreneurs planning their school launch through The Drexel Fund’s Founders Program; and early stage entrepreneurs taking the next step in their development.

 We SEED new schools by supporting private school founders in the development and launch of new school models that could eventually grow into networks.